GrandpaBond/pxt-flexfx/README.md

 Sometimes you might want tighter control over just when each queued Play occurs, so some advanced functions are provided that let you interact with the Play-list.

-## Spacing-out background Plays  #flexFX--performSilence
+## Spacing-out background Plays  #flexFX-performSilence
 	When queueing-up a series of FlexFX Plays, you may not always want them to follow-on straightaway.
 Use this function to space-out your Plays, by adding a silent pause onto the Play-list.

 	This example separates two Plays with a 1.5 second silence: